yaoing/yaoing/README.md

 ## Hey 👋, I'm Zhengyao Wen!

 A graduate student in artificial intelligence, also I like to do some front-end development, including vue.js and flutter Apps.
-There are many open-source projects on Github that have helped me a lot, which I'm very grateful for, and I will contribute my codes for the open-source community.
+There are many open-source projects on Github that have helped me a lot, which I'm very grateful for, and I will keep contributing my codes for the open-source community.
 <br/>
 <br/>